Indiana County Pennsylvania assistance programs.

-Indiana county has decided that it will use the entire $500,000 for a Homelessness Prevention and Rapid Re-Housing Program and to provide housing assistance, rather then divide the funds into other aid programs.
+Indiana county has decided that it will use the entire $500,000 for a Homelessness Prevention and Rapid Re-Housing Program and to provide housing assistance, rather then divide the funds into other financial aid programs.
 The money will go into a new initiative that supports existing housing programs in the County.

 This additional Pennsylvania state money will increase the amount of assistance that is available for emergency rental assistance, case management, security deposits, and related services to prevent homelessness, to get displaced people back into homes, and ensure people do not get evicted.